BayesianBoi/S23-SocKul/README.md

 # S23-SocKul
-ABM in Mesa used for Social and Cultural exam S23
+ABM in both the Mesa package in Python and NetLogo used for Social and Cultural exam S23